open5e/open5e/source/Spellcasting/spells_a-z/c/clone.rst

 to return.

-The clone is physically identical to the original and has the same personality, memories, and abilities, but none of the original’s equipment.
-The original creature’s physical remains, if they still exist, become inert and can’t thereafter be restored to life, since the creature’s soul is elsewhere.
+The clone is physically identical to the original and has the same personality, memories, and abilities, but none of the original's equipment.
+The original creature's physical remains, if they still exist, become inert and can't thereafter be restored to life, since the creature's soul is elsewhere.